llewellyn-sl/writer-onboarding/starlight/src/content/docs/guides/tower-docs/style.md

 description: Style elements and rules used in the Tower docs MkDocs project
 ---

 The site theme is based on [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) and Material-insiders.
+Material-insiders requires access to the [Seqera Gitea](https://git.seqera.io/) repository.
+Once your account has been created, generate an access token to use in your local [MkDocs](./mkdocs.md) build:

+1. Select **Settings** from the user top-right drop-down menu.
+2. Select the **Applications** tab.
+3. Under **Generate New Token**, enter a token name and select **Generate Token**.
+4. Store this token as a `GITEA_TOKEN` environment variable on your machine.

 We favor [GitHub-flavored Markdown](https://github.github.com/gfm/).